Menu

 Absence & Attendance

 Welcome to the Attendance and Absence section of our website.
-On this page you will find information on how to report an absences, weekly class attendance winners, termly class attendance, individual 100% attendance winners for each term and key documents relating to attendance and absence.
+On this page you will find information on attendance and absence policy and procedures for our school.

 Attendance and Absence Reminders to Parents/Carers